Patria AMV: North Macedonian service

 The government of the Republic of North Macedonia announced in 2006 that it would procure the same type that the Croatian military chooses after test trials in 2007—as this would be a less expensive than conducting trials of their own.
 The configuration of Patria vehicles that eventually win the competition will be similar to those in Slovenian service, but probably in smaller numbers.
 Any contract has not been published.

 UAE service

 In January 2008, Patria announced that the United Arab Emirates armed forces had ordered the AMV, equipped with the BMP-3 turret.
 The number of vehicles is yet to be announced.

 Czech service

 In January 2008, Patria offered to deliver 30 AMVs within four months of ordering, if the Czech Army chose the AMV as its next APC.
-The Czech army had earlier chosen the Austrian Steyr Pandur as their next APC, but the Czech government withdrew from the deal at the end of last year, citing Steyr's failure to fulfill the commitments ensuing from the contract.
+The Czech army had earlier chosen the Austrian Steyr Pandur as their next APC, but the Czech government withdrew from the deal at the end of last year, citing Steyr's failure to fulfil the commitments ensuing from the contract.

+In May 2026, Patria signed three Memoranda of Understanding (MoUs) with Czech state-owned defence enterprises to bolster its bid for the Czech Armed Forces' major 8×8 wheeled armoured vehicle procurement.
+The agreement positions Patria's localised AMV XP 8×8 CZ platform as a replacement for the country's ageing fleet of Pandur II vehicles.